Menu Close

 Education for Ministry – Offered through Sewanee University, EFM is a four-year program of preparation for lay ministry although the commitment is for one year at a time.
 Through Bible study and by reading the works of Biblical scholars, both past and present, students experience spiritual growth and move toward discernment of their particular calling.
 Adult learners are welcome from any denomination.

-ECW Ministries & Episcopal Church Women – Our mission is to provide congregational care through meal support and fellowship opportunities.
+Episcopal Church Women (ECW) – Our mission is to provide congregational care through meal support and fellowship opportunities.
 Teams provide congregations care on a rotating basis when notified by the Rector that a need has been identified.
 Not only do the teams help families in need of meal support during bereavement, hospitalizations, recuperations, and births; but they also respond to our fellowship events as they occur during the year.
 All women of St. Stephen’s are welcome and encouraged to participate in this ministry.

 Eucharistic Visitors – Eucharistic Visitors take the Eucharist to parishioners who are unable to attend worship.
 They are called forward during a Eucharist and the congregation joins in a prayer sending them out.
 Eucharistic Visitors must be confirmed members of the parish, age 16 and older, and licensed by the bishop.
 Contact Bob Cagle for more information.

 Ushers – An usher is a layperson who assists in various aspects of hospitality, order, and organization during worship services and other church events.
 Ushers play a significant role in creating a welcoming and smooth experience for both regular attendees and visitors.
+For more information contact the parish office.

 Outreach

 Outreach – St. Stephen’s commitment to service reaches beyond the boundaries of our church.
 This ministry is concerned with meeting the needs of those outside our doors.
 Whether it is providing food for the hungry, school supplies for children, or helping local organizations financially, our Outreach program has a long history of giving to others, and our parishioners are called in many ways to do God’s work.
 You are invited to become an active member of our ministry to others.
-Contact the praish office.
+Contact the parish office.

 Vestry – Vestry refers to a group of elected lay leaders of the parish.
-They are the governing body within the Episcopal parish that collaborates with the clergy to manager the administrative and financial affairs of the church.
+They are the governing body within the Episcopal parish that collaborates with the clergy to manage the administrative and financial affairs of the church.

 Youth and Children’s Programs